How Long After an Accident can you Claim in Australia?

 How long will I keep receiving weekly benefits?

-- If your injuries are classified as minor, you’ll receive weekly benefits for a maximum of six months.
+- If your injuries are classified as threshold (minor), you’ll receive weekly benefits for a maximum of 12 months.

-- If your injuries are classified as non-minor, you can continue receiving weekly benefits for up to two years.
+- If your injuries are classified as above threshold, you can continue receiving weekly benefits for up to two years.

 How long do I have to apply for a lump sum compensation payment?

-- If your injuries have been assessed as non-minor and you weren’t mostly at fault in the accident, you can make a lump sum claim for past and future loss of income.
+- If your injuries have been assessed as above threshold and you weren’t mostly at fault in the accident, you can make a lump sum claim for past and future loss of income.

 - If your Whole Person Impairment (WPI) has been assessed at more than 10%, then you’re entitled to claim lump sums for past and future income loss and for pain and suffering, and you can make these claims at any time.